worldoptimizer/HypeRulerHelper/README.md

 ## Usage

 `HypeRulerHelper` automatically initializes a ruler on the left side of the screen.
 It attaches to the Hype scene element and dynamically adjusts its size based on the element's height.

 ### Basic Usage
 Simply including the script in your Hype project as described in the installation steps is enough to get started. `HypeRulerHelper` does not require any additional initialization.

+### Adding Markers
+- **Add a Document Marker**: `hypeDocument.addMarker(position, label)` - Adds a global marker (green) at the specified position with an optional label.
+- **Add a Scene Marker**: `hypeDocument.addSceneMarker(position, label)` - Adds a scene-specific marker (orange) at the specified position with an optional label.
+These markers reset when the scene changes.

 ### Advanced Customization
 For advanced users looking to customize the ruler (e.g., change its position or style), modifications can be made directly in the `HypeRulerHelper.js` file.